Alexander-T-Moss/Hex-Zero/STLs/README.md

 Where applicable, there are `.step` files for parts that can be printed in multiple colours.
 They are often located in a folder of the part name along with an `.stl` of the part.

 > After importing them into your slicer of choice, if they don't already show as multiple parts, right click on the object and split it into parts (not objects!).
+>
+> Also worth noting the `.step` version of parts are not oriented so you may need to refer to the `.stl` for correct orientation.